How to Adopt in Ohio- A brief outline of the Adoption Process in Ohio

 Why should you work with Building Blocks Adoption Service?

 - We provide one on one adoption services

 - Available 24/7 for our families and birth mothers during the most crucial times of the process

 - We heavily advertise online, on billboards, local businesses and community events

-- Our case managers visit clinics, hospitals, pregnancy centers, planned parenthood, churches, crisis centers and physicians’ offices to build a support network system for birth parents in need of guidance during their time of need
+- and physicians’ offices to build a support network system for birth parents in need of guidance during their time of need

-- Our Ohio Agency works with birth parents to seek county resources and counseling services needed to ensure they receive the appropriate support they need.
+- BBAS, An Ohio Adoption Agency works with birth parents to seek county resources and counseling services needed to ensure they receive the appropriate support they need.

 - Our families that adopt from the State of Ohio can be assured that the living expenses for the birth parents do not exceed $3,000 as outline in the State of Ohio adoption law.

-- Our agency does not provide timelines, but provides facts.
+- Building Blocks Adoption does not provide timelines, but provides facts.
 The birth parent is the one choosing the family, therefore we are up front and honest and letting every family know that a timeline cannot be given as the birthparent is choosing you.
 No false pretenses.

 Step 2 – Signal your desire to adopt to your Adoption Agency of Choice

 Once you are ready to move forward with the adoption process you need to first apply online.
 When we get your application we will then begin your adoption journey with you.

 When you are ready, apply online at BBAS Adoption Application

 Step 3 – Start your adoptive homestudy process